tidev/titanium-docs/docs/api/titanium/ui/tableview.md

 the `TableView`.
 Refer to the "Simple Table View with Basic Rows" example.

-For more control over the layout of each row, however, [TableViewRow](Titanium.UI.TableViewRow) objects can be created explicitly using the [createTableViewRow](Titanium.UI.createTableViewRow) method.
+For more control over the layout of each row, however, [TableViewRow](Titanium.UI.TableViewRow) objects can be created explicitly using the <Titanium.UI.createTableViewRow> method.
 Child views, such as [labels](Titanium.UI.Label), [images](Titanium.UI.ImageView), and [buttons](Titanium.UI.Button), may be added to each row.
 When one or more [rows](Titanium.UI.TableViewRow) are added to the table view,